HarryZhao2000/boxplot/Report.md

 Make a box and whisker plot in the axes with actual data points.
 + **Compared to the original boxplot**, the creative_boxplot function plot **actual data points** in the graph, showing the location and degree of dense for the data.
 The points are draw with 30% default transparency, so **the gradient of color indicates the dense of data**.
 The darker, the denser.

 + **Besides**, the creative_boxplot connects the median of different boxplots with a default green line, showing the variation of median for different boxplots intuitively.
+Also the green lin can show the trend of median with time changes.

 + Other elements are the same as original boxplots.